Degrees and Certifications:

 Dear Fifth Graders, Parents and Guardians,

-Welcome to the start of the 2018 – 2019 school year!
+Welcome to the start of the 2019 – 2020 school year!
 My name is Mrs. Mary Byatt, and I am part of your fifth grade teaching team.
-I am entering my 26th year as a teacher in Washington Township.
+I am entering my 27th year as a teacher in Washington Township.
 Prior to working in working in New Jersey, I taught for 5 years in Virginia.
 I hold certification as both an elementary education teacher and a special education teacher, and I have a master's degree in the Art of Teaching.
-I have also completed graduate coursework related to history and literacy through the NJ IMPACT grant and other grant opportunities.
+I have also graduate coursework related to history and literacy through the NJ IMPACT grant and other grant opportunities.
 I am extremely excited about working with you in fifth grade this school year!
+I am also very happy to be working beside Mrs. Stewart this school year!

 My mission as a teacher is to help all my students dream, believe, and achieve.
 I feel I can best accomplish this goal by providing each child with a safe, secure, and nurturing classroom environment.
 We will start the year by "building community."
 Each student will realize that they have something special to offer our classroom community.
 We will discuss the important of respect and cooperation.
 Our fifth grade motto to REACH FOR THE STARS will be shared.
 High expectations for a positive classroom climate will be establish and the learning adventure will begin!
 The phrase "kindness matters" will be evident in our class community!

 I am the social studies teacher for all the Birches fifth graders this year.
 Social studies will be a semester class this year.
 The fifth grade social studies curriculum includes five major units.
 These units focus on Native Americans, Exploration, Colonization, the American Revolution and the New Nation, Expansion and Reform, and the Civil War and Reconstruction.
 The purpose of Social Studies education is to provide students with the knowledge, skills, and attitudes that they need to be active, informed, self-directed, responsible citizens in the 21st Century.
 Students will be learning through a wide variety of meaningful, integrative, and challenging activities.